facebook/react/docs/docs/ref-02-component-api.md

 ## ReactComponent

-Component classes created by `createClass()` return instances of `ReactComponent` when called.
+Component classes created by `React.createClass()` return instances of `ReactComponent` when called.
 Most of the time when you're using React you're either creating or consuming these component objects.

 ### getDOMNode